Inspirateur/riverbed/crates/riverbed_noise/README.md

-A wrapper around simdnoise for ease of use in Riverbed's terrain generation code.
+A wrapper around the `noise` crate for ease of use in Riverbed's terrain generation code.